 5) Spread a thin layer of frosting on the sides using the angled spatula to smooth and take off any excess buttercream.
 This layer is called the crumb coat.
 Place the cake in the fridge for 10 minutes to firm up before smoothing another layer of frosting around the sides (unless you want to keep things naked, that's cool too!).
 You can smooth any lumps and uneven spots by running the spatula under hot water to warm it up and drying it before smoothing over the bumps.
 Stick it back in the fridge for 10 minutes.

 You can now glaze the cake using our tried, tested and highly hailed Chocolate Drip Cake Recipe.
-We used sprinkles and piped stars of buttercream using a large star nozzle and piping bag over the top.
+We used sprinkles and piped stars of buttercream using a large star nozzle and a piping bag over the top.
 And more sprinkles.
 Cuz...it's a birthday cake!

 Please don't forget to show off your creations to me by tagging @angesdesucre and #angesdesucre on Instagram.
 I'm sure they'll be worth all the heart-eye emojis in the world.
 Okay, maybe not all, because they're all for my little Xavier :)

 And if baking your own birthday cake isn't possible check out our Birthday Cakes here which can be delivered anywhere in London and nearby.

 Comments will be approved before showing up.